whole-tale/ngx-dashboard/README.md

 - Form validation directives for common tasks, such as `email`, `min`, `max`, `pattern`, `required`, etc

 Reasoning: Syntactical sugar from EmberJS is still present, with new additions to make writing dynamic templates and forms even easier.

+### <a name="modules-components-routes"> Modules, Components, and Routes instead of Controllers / Routes / Templates / Components

+Where EmberJS used a unique mix of component-based architecture and classic MVC, Angular appears to be more purely component-based.

+Angular allows you to define modules - groups of related components/services that can be injected into and inherited by one another.

+A module can then use Angular's `Router` to map URL path suffixes to individual components, and the router will populate the view with the correct components upon navigation.

+A module can declare a "service" which, just like in EmberJS, is a singleton class allowing modules and components to share their data between each other.
+Also just like EmberJS, services can be injected into one another and into components using dependency injection.

+For example, our app has an `AppModule` at its base that is made up of a `HeaderComponent`, `MainComponent`, and `FooterComponent` (currently unused).
+The `MainComponent` contains our `<router-outlet></router-outlet>`, which is where our component will be rendered when a matching URL is found.
+The routes we've set up point to sub-modules named `tale-catalog`, `data-catalog`, `compute-environments`, and `run-tale`.
+Each of these sub-modules is currently made up of a single component, but could be split into as few or as many different components as we'd like.

+Reasoning: Modular code is easier to understand and refactor independently of other modules.
+Designing with modularity in mind helps you write more cohesive and maintainable code that can be sustained long-term.

 ### <a name="typescript"> TypeScript instead of JavaScript